josephpushnam/Capstone-Projects/README.md

 ## Featured Project: **Home Credit Default Risk**

+To access more details about this dataset, you can visit the Kaggle site hosted by Home Credit [here](https://www.kaggle.com/competitions/home-credit-default-risk/data)

 # Home Credit Default Risk Analysis

 ## Summary of the Business Problem and Project Objective